 Additional evidence of the growth in giving at the high end of income and wealth is from data on donor-advised funds (DAFs) and foundations.
-The dramatic increase in both the number of DAFs and the accelerating growth of the total value of contributions to DAFs is consistent with growth in giving at the high end (see Figure 1 through Figure 3, at left).
+The dramatic increase in both the number of DAFs and the accelerating growth of the total value of contributions to DAFs is consistent with growth in giving at the high end (see Figure 1 through Figure 3, below).
 While some DAF providers are increasingly lowering their entry thresholds, DAFs remain an opportunity for organizing one’s giving that most lower- to middle-income households would (could?) not consider.
 For example, as we see in Figure 3, the average DAF account in 2016 was nearly $300,000—not your typical donor.

 Noncorporate foundation grantmaking is another proxy for the impact of high-income households.
 While some foundations are called family foundations and others may be called private or independent foundations, virtually all are created by one or two generations of the same family.
 According to Giving USA 2018, noncorporate foundation grantmaking has grown more than eightfold in the last forty years (726 percent; see Table 1, top of article).
 This growth rate is 4.7 times that of the rest of total giving.
 The share of total giving from noncorporate foundation grantmaking has almost tripled over the last forty years (6 percent in 1977, compared to 16 percent in 2017).
 This strongly suggests a disproportionately large effect of donors from the high(est) ends of the income and wealth strata.

-We see further evidence of the impact of giving at the high end from the Lilly Family School of Philanthropy’s Million Dollar List (MDL), a list of all publicly reported gifts of a million dollars or more.6 The original Million Dollar List began in 1963 with the work of Arthur C. Frantzreb (19202004), who gifted the MDL to the then Center on Philanthropy at Indiana University (now the Lilly Family School of Philanthropy) in 2000.
+We see further evidence of the impact of giving at the high end from the Lilly Family School of Philanthropy’s Million Dollar List (MDL), a list of all publicly reported gifts of a million dollars or more.5 The original Million Dollar List began in 1963 with the work of Arthur C. Frantzreb (19202004), who gifted the MDL to the then Center on Philanthropy at Indiana University (now the Lilly Family School of Philanthropy) in 2000.

 A few things stand out from the MDL data.
 First, foundations only receive 1.1 percent of the number of all MDL gifts, but they receive 33 percent of the total dollars given in MDL gifts (over the time period 2000 through 2014).
 During that period, MDL gifts totaled $329 billion, approximately the same amount as total giving in 2000 ($327 billion) or 6.5 percent of total giving over the entire time period (2000–2014).
-Clearly, the highest end of the high-end donors provides a disproportionate share of total giving.7
+Clearly, the highest end of the high-end donors provides a disproportionate share of total giving.6

 Philanthropy and Civil Society